AmoabaKelvin/blog/cls2fysej000008la5c3o15hb.md

 ### Caching Strategy

 Although there are numerous caching strategies, I stuck to the **write-through cache** strategy.
 Here, we write data to both the cache (Redis in this case) and the underlying database (MySQL) simultaneously.
-With this in place, what essentially happens is that, until a cache is invalidated or evicted, we will hit `cache-miss` since the cache is readily pre-populated.
+With this in place, what essentially happens is that, until a cache is invalidated or evicted, we will not hit `cache-miss` since the cache is readily pre-populated.

 ### Cache Invalidation Strategy